awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

 You can test the permission using the AWS CLI `copy-object` command\.
-You specify the source by adding the `--copy-source` parameter, the key name prefix must match that the prefix allowed in the policy\.
-You will need to provide user Dave credentials using the `--profile` parameter\.
-For more information about setting up AWS CLI, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.
+You specify the source by adding the `--copy-source` parameter, and the key name prefix must match the prefix allowed in the policy\.
+You need to provide the user Dave credentials using the `--profile` parameter\.
+For more information about setting up the AWS CLI, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

 ```
 aws s3api copy-object --bucket examplebucket --key HappyFace.jpg --copy-source examplebucket/public/PublicHappyFace1.jpg --profile AccountADave
 ```

 Note that the preceding policy uses the `StringNotLike` condition\.
-To grant permission to copy only a specific object you will need to change the condition from `StringNotLike` to `StringNotEquals` and then specify the exact object key as shown\.
+To grant permission to copy only a specific object, you must change the condition from `StringNotLike` to `StringNotEquals` and then specify the exact object key as shown\.

 ```
 "Condition": {